-Cloudy Eyes is a very common problem/condition among discus and most other tropical aquarium fish.
-Some rare fish species have a normal cloudy sheen to their eyes, however, In most cases, the cloudy eye(s) is not a disease itself but rather a symptom which may or may not accompany diseases and medical conditions.
+Cloudy Eyes is a common condition among freshwater tropical aquarium fish such as Discus fish, Betta fish, etc. Saltwater fish also may have Cloudy Eye condition.
+Some rare fish species have a normal cloudy sheen to their eyes, however, In most cases, the cloudy eye(s) in discus fish is not a disease itself but rather a symptom which may or may not accompany diseases and medical conditions.
 Fatalities caused by cloudy eyes are rare and only occur at late stages of the condition progression and mainly through secondary bacterial, fungal, or even parasitic infections.

 Is Cloudy Eyes a Contagious Disease?